SYEDFAIZAN1987/Faizan-s-LLM--Building-an-LLM-from-scratch-and-fine-tuning-for-classification-and-instruction/README.md

 ├── finetuninginstruction.ipynb     # Fine-tuning for instruction following
 ├── pretraining.ipynb               # Pretraining a Transformer from scratch
 ├── transformer.ipynb               # Transformer architecture implementation
-├── README.md                        # Documentation
+├── LLMcore.py                      # Core classes and functions for the LLM ├── README.md                        # Documentation
 ```